a11ywatch/docs/docs/self-hosting-start.md

 title: Getting started
 ---

 The easiest way to get started with A11yWatch is with our official managed service in the Cloud.
 It takes 2 minutes to start getting web accessibility and vitals across multi pages at high velocity.
 Our managed hosting can save a substantial amount of developer time and resources.
-For most sites this ends up being the best value option and the revenue goes to funding the maintenance and further development of A11yWatch.
-So you’ll be supporting open source software and getting an amazing service!

 The section below is for self-hosting our suite on your server and managing your infrastructure.

 ## Docker